-After almost 30 years of World Bank/IMF-backed economic and political reforms, the public-private sector partnership and local and international nongovernmental organizations are now an important part of Uganda’s vibrant and expansive landscape.
-Microfinance programs have grown significantly; rates of HIV/AIDS have declined; and the movement for women’s rights has made progress in ways that are unparalleled in this region.
-An icon of the contemporary development model in the 1990s, Uganda has been praised for this progress, and has received significant financing from the World Bank/IMF and other multi- and bilateral donors.
-Yet, in the past few years this progress has slowed, even as foreign aid continues to flow and the government maintains this contemporary development model.
+After almost 30 years of economic and political reforms, public-private sector partnerships and local and international nongovernmental organizations are now an important part of Uganda’s vibrant landscape.
+Business, both formal and informal, and various nongovernmental and government initiatives partner with international bodies to promote social change and development in Kampala and in many other parts of the country.
+An icon of the contemporary development model in the 1990s, Uganda has been praised for its progress in global development, and has received significant financing from the World Bank/IMF and other multi- and bilateral donors.

 Uganda has also been internationally hailed as a country with the most progressive refugee policy and the third largest refugee hosting state.
 Insights into what makes Uganda’s refugee policy outstanding are reviewed with visits to refugee settlements.

-These massive transformations raise many questions: What theories informed Uganda’s development?
+These massive transformations raise many questions: What theories informed Uganda’s contemporary development model?
 How has this reshaped access to resources and sustainability?
 How do gender, class, and rural/urban dimensions influence basic social services?
 How has civil society responded to these policies and how has this changed Uganda’s social and political landscape?
-How Uganda has positioned itself in the shift from Millennium Development Goals to Sustainable Development Goals will also be examined.
+How has Uganda positioned itself in the shift from Millennium Development Goals to Sustainable Development Goals?

-You will hear many perspectives and insights on these questions from policymakers, managers of government and NGO development agencies, community activists, civil society organizations, university professors, students, homestay families and casual encounters with street vendors and small business owners.
+You will hear many perspectives and insights on these questions from policymakers, managers of government and NGO development agencies, community activists, civil society organizations, university professors, students, and homestay families, and through casual encounters with street vendors and small business owners.